 You credit history starts with your first credit enquiry.
 This is usually triggered by an account application for which you have provided consent for a credit check.
 It might be for a credit card, it might be applying for a utility account in your name, or a cell phone account.

 How does having a personal loan impact my credit score?

-However, having a credit product such as a personal loan that you manage well by paying the monthly amount due in full and on time, can help improve your credit score over time as it demonstrates good financial habits.
+Having a credit product such as a personal loan that you manage well by paying the monthly amount due in full and on time, can, in fact, help improve your credit score over time as it demonstrates good financial habits.

 A debt consolidation personal loan may also help your score over time as it can allow you to pay off other outstanding debt.

 Loans can negatively affect your score if you miss payments, or default on the amount owing.
 Applying for too many credit products within a short period of time can also negatively impact your score.

 But I have a mortgage-free house and cash in the bank, why is my credit score low?

 Simply put, it’s because you don’t have a lot of credit, and therefore credit behaviour to score.
 Your credit score is partly a measure of your credit utilisation ratio - that is the amount of credit you use, compared to how much you have available.